What is the difference between mediation, arbitration and litigation in Singapore?

 Difference between a mediation service provider vs direct appointment?

-However, any other types of mediated settlement agreements can still be enforced by the normal Court process, except that it will take slightly longer than the Section 12 route.
+However, any other types of mediated settlement agreements can still be enforced by the normal court process, except that it will take slightly longer than the Section 12 route.

-Cost differences between Mediation, arbitration and litigation
+Cost differences between mediation in Singapore, arbitration and litigation

 Therefore, and in terms of cost, it would be plain to see that negotiation is the least costly way to resolve a dispute.
 Moving up the scale will be mediation and then lastly arbitration and litigation.
 Ironically, in my experience, nearly all of my clients come to me asking for assistance in arbitration or litigation.
 They make the assumption that the other party (or their lawyers) are “bad people” with “bad motives”, therefore negotiations and mediations are not possible.

-Mediate not Litigate
+Mediate not litigate

 Statistics have shown that normally people are not “bad” or harbour “bad motives”.
 It is a cognitive bias to think so.
 More often than not, it is because they themselves are poor negotiators or they have appointed poor mediators.

 As the financial crisis deepens, many small businesses will likely face conflicts.
 Some of these conflicts may even involve people or entities in power positions.
 It is becoming important that small businesses learn to negotiate and if not learn to consider alternatives like Online Mediation.